sudowanderer/binance-dca-bot/README.md

 # Binance DCA Bot

 A simple Dollar-Cost Averaging (DCA) bot for the Binance platform, developed using TypeScript.
-This bot automatically buys a specified cryptocurrency at regular intervals using the Binance API and deploys using AWS Lambda to take advantage of the free tier.
+This bot automatically buys a specified cryptocurrency at regular intervals using the Binance API and deploys using Docker.

+## Docker Hub

+The Docker image for this project is available on Docker Hub: [binance-dca-bot](https://hub.docker.com/r/sudowanderer/binance-dca-bot)

 ## Features

-- **Automatic DCA**: Automatically buys the specified cryptocurrency at regular intervals.
+- **Automatic DCA**: Automatically buys the specified cryptocurrency.
 - **Configurable**: Easily configure target asset, order amount, and order currency through environment variables.
-- **AWS Lambda Deployment**: Leverages AWS Lambda for serverless deployment, reducing costs and simplifying infrastructure management.
+- Local Docker deployment

 ## Prerequisites

-- Node.js and npm installed
+- Node.js (v20 LTS)
-- Binance API Key and Secret
-- AWS account (for Lambda deployment)
+- Docker
+- Docker Compose (optional)
-- TypeScript
+- Git

-## Installation
+## Setup

 1. Clone the repository: